AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/configure-edge-system.md

  - PI Adapter for OPC UA

+The data and health endpoint URLs in the configuration default to the URL of the namespace where the edge system configuration is located.

-**Note:** An edge system appears on the `Software Management Edge Systems` page once it is writing health data to AVEVA Data Hub.
+An edge system appears on the `Software Management Edge Systems` page once it is writing health data to AVEVA Data Hub.
 For information on configuring health endpoints, see the specific edge system product documentation.

 ## Import an edge system configuration